1. Get started

 Video tutorial: How to merge cards

-Split is the opposite of merge as it creates more cards out of the one when there is more than one group or teacher.
-For instance, if card has 2 teachers and 3 groups, 6 new cards will be created after split all with only one teacher and one group.
-In order to split card:
+Split is the opposite of merge, creating more cards from one when there are more groups or teachers.
+For instance, if a card has 2 teachers and 3 groups, 6 new cards will be created after split, each with only one teacher and one group.
+To split cards:

 change text,template,style,custom text,edit card text,change card text,change card name,edit card name,rename card,card text,change text

-To change the text, background color and border in any master or individual view:
+To change the text, background color and border for all cards in the view:

 Video tutorial: How to customize cards